ggagua/star/README.md

 ## ChatGPT Integration

 ### Unleash the Force of Knowledge
-Discover the Star Wars magic on our website!
 Powered by ChatGPT 3.5 Turbo API, I bring you up-to-date information through function-calling.Newly introduced function-calling has been utilized in the project, to not dive in source code too much, I'll showcase comparision of original and modified chat-bot.
 To explain the logic, based on prompt, ChatGPT understands when the function needs to be triggered and then accesses my SQLite DB which has information about upcoming Star Wars series/films.
 More about code in - chatapi.py

 <img width="873" alt="image" src="https://github.com/ggagua/star/assets/117936056/05a28af7-46c5-491f-9af2-1816376d58d7">